Alejogb1/job-board/blog-data/yolov8-predict-model-object-detection.md

         print(box.cls) #class indexes detected
 ```

-Alright there we have it the most basic prediction example you will ever see I like to keep it simple and it works for all sorts of models you know the ones in the Ultralytics ecosystem which I always recommend for a quick deployment and testing.
+there we have it the most basic prediction example you will ever see I like to keep it simple and it works for all sorts of models you know the ones in the Ultralytics ecosystem which I always recommend for a quick deployment and testing.
 So what’s going on here?

 First we import the `YOLO` class from the `ultralytics` library which you need to have installed I hope you do if you are doing this otherwise install the ultralytics package you probably need to upgrade it to get the latest features anyway.
 Then we create a `model` object by loading a pretrained YOLO model or you know the custom one you trained which i'm pretty sure you have because you are here asking about predictions so i'm sure you did the training part which is probably the most important of the whole process.